jpawelczak/vpa-demo/README.md

 As you noticed, with VPA `InPlaceOrRecreate` mode you don't have to be concerned on pod's recreaton in your business critical hours.
 Nonetheless, follow best practices and set some safety net with PodDisruptionBudget (PDB).
 Learn more about [workload disruption readiness on GKE](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/workload-disruption-readiness).

 # OOM handling
-Data intensive workloads may increase Mem ending up with OOMs.
-In such situation, container is restarted and VPA adds 20% to Mem resources.
+Imagine you have a workload that is automatically rightsized using in-place pod resizing technology, but sometimes the workload needs to absorb more data.
+With below example, you decrease the number of on-going disruptions and at the same time handle the OOM events.
+In case of OOMs, container is restarted and VPA adds 20% to Mem resources.

 Below deployment has 2 `replicas` for high availibility of the workload:
 ```